brigadecore/brigtest/README.md

 If you write tests into your `brigade.js` file, you can run them from here, as well.

+## Installing

+1. clone this repo
+2. `yarn global add ./brigtest`

+Or you can just clone this repo and run it with `yarn run brigtest` or `npm brigtest`

 ## Executing an Event

 The normal mode for `brigtest` is to run the script, attaching the following